CEU-Economics-and-Business/ECBS-5147-Data-Engineering-2-Cloud-Computing/serverless.md

  - **Cost-effective**; Amazon Polly's pay-per-use model means there are no setup costs.
 You can start small and scale up as your application grows.

  - **Cloud-based solution**; On-device TTS solutions require significant computing resources, notably CPU power, RAM, and disk space.
-These can result in higher development costs and higher power consumption on devices such as tablets, smart phones, and so on.
+These can result in higher development costs and higher power consumption on devices such as tablets, smartphones, and so on.
 In contrast, TTS conversion done in the AWS Cloud dramatically reduces local resource requirements.
 This enables support of all the available languages and voices at the best possible quality.
 Moreover, speech improvements are instantly available to all end-users and do not require additional updates for devices.

 **Install Polly:**
 aws.polly is a package for Polly, an Amazon Web Services speech synthesis (computer voice) web service.